HMS Rosemary: Second World War

 Rosemary returned to active service during the Second World War, recommissioning on 30 September 1939, and escorting convoys to France in the early months of the war.
 On 12 February 1940, Rosemary attacked a submarine contact near Start Point, with the sloop Sandwich and the destroyer Broke joining in the hunt for the submarine, which continued into the next day.
 In June 1940, Rosemary took part in Operation Aerial, the evacuation of Allied troops from ports in Western France, escorting evacuation shipping.

 On 24 April 1943, two landing craft, LCG 15 and LCG 16, were on passage from Belfast to Falmouth, Cornwall, testing their seaworthiness, when they encountered a storm and heavy seas off the Pembrokeshire coast.
 They were denied permission to put into Fishguard and Milford Haven, but reached Freshwater Bay.
-After they began taking on water faster then the vessels' pumps could remove it, they radioed for help.
+After they began taking on water faster than the vessels' pumps could remove it, they radioed for help.
 The St Davids lifeboat did not arrive for over eight hours, when it was too dark to help.
 LCG 15 sank on 25 April, while Rosemary arrived on the scene later that day, launching a boat to try to rescue LCG 16's crew.
 This boat capsized, however, killing all six aboard, and on 26 April LCG 16 also sank, with all hands lost.
 In all, seventy-three died near Freshwater West from the two landing craft, along with the six men from Rosemary.
 A memorial to the seventy-nine that lost their lives was unveiled at Freshwater West on 25 April 2013.